Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Stormtroopers sort of thing.

-Apparently his car was blown up one time,
+apparently his car was blown up one time

-but nothing stopped him from tirelessly confronting,
+but nothing stopped him from tirelessly confronting

-manipulating, bribing and harassing Nazis.
+manipulating, bribing and harassing Nazis

-I just like that.
+I just like that

-He's just harassing them.
+he's just harassing him

-He's confronting and annoying Nazis.
+he's confronting and annoying Nazis

-Nazis are like, this man is harassing us.
+Nazis are like this man is harassing us

-I'm just doing my job okay i'm
+I'm just doing my job, okay?

 Feeling a lot of feels.